bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

    see :ref:`app_samplesheets_create_colls`.

 Creating landing zones and uploading files is permitted to users with the project contributor access level or higher.
-There is no limit on how many zones you can create and multiple simultaneous landing zones for a single assay are allowed.
+Multiple simultaneous landing zones for a single assay are allowed.

 Initially navigating to the Landing Zones app presents you a notification on no zones being available, with a :guilabel:`Create Zone` button on the right